 The selective final grade form includes two separate areas which include narrative feedback.
-The first area includes formative comments from the end of rotation forms, the second includes formalized summative comments which will be included in the Dean's Letter (MSPE).
+The first area includes formative comments from the EOR forms, the second includes formalized summative comments which will be included in the Dean's Letter (Medical Student Performance Evaluation [MSPE]).
 The summative final comments are generally not a direct "cut and paste" but rather a sample summary determined by the selective director.
 The selective director has the discretion to include or not include comments based on their interpretation of which best summarize the student's performance over the entirety of the selective.
 Students are not permitted to select specific comments to be included or excluded in their narrative grade form.
 Students do not grade or summarize their own performance.
-Any concerns regarding narrative comments may be addressed to the selective director, associate dean clinical and competency based education or associate dean of student affairs (see the Student Progress Policy for more information).
+Any concerns regarding narrative comments may be addressed to the selective director, dean clinical curriculum, or dean, student affairs/or designees (see the Student Progress Committee Procedures and Process for Dismissal Policy for more information).